 (6 elective core)

 (6-9 elective core)

-* 1 credit, all 1st & 2nd, plus open to others – ProSem meetings, alternate outside speakers (brown bag); personal journeys of HD faculty; professional development;
+* 1 credit, all 1st & 2nd Year Students plus open to others – Proseminar meetings alternate between outside speakers conducting new and relevant research, personal journeys of Developmental faculty, and professional development topics.